9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 Starting with this class you are now coders.
 What do you think it means to be a coder?
 Where is code used in our world?
 ```

-2) Chart student responses on the board.
+2) Chart student responses on the whiteboard.
-3) Fill in additional interesting uses for code on the board, such as autonomous cars, streetlights, music, etc.
+3) Fill in more uses for code on the board: autonomous cars, streetlights, music, etc.
 4) Watch video: A day in the life of a software engineer.
 ,,,